yuanhawk/ESC/Q&A.md

 **Q15**: How do we verify the accuracy of the WiFi/BLE?
 Is there some ground truth for reference?

 A15: By measuring on site.
-For his project, we’ll define few locations (depending on floor size) to measure, and then do measurement for these 10 locations to determine the reported location vs the actual locations.
+For his project, we’ll define a few locations (depending on floor size) to measure, and then do measurement for these 10 locations to determine the reported location vs the actual locations.

 Q16: May i know what’s the difference between mapping and testing mode?

+A16: Mapping mode is to collect data and tag to location.
+Testing mode is to test the data and location collected.

+Q17: What kind of database is needed?
+Is there any specific requirement other than “the data is able to transfer to and from the backend”?
+Is the database provided if there are requirements, in order to standardize with the client’s standards?

+A17: Any database as long as can store the WiFi/BLE MAC address, and location info.

+Q18: Can we use a GPS module?

+A18: GPS will not work indoor.

+Q19: What if there are changes in the locations/IDs of the wifi AP or BLE beacons?
+Should we have an option to modify or change the current mapping?

+A19: The Wifi AP/BLE do not normally moved.
+But if there is a case where there are changes, then the radio mapping needs to be redone.

+Q20: Is BaaS (like Firebase) acceptable/sufficient for storage/database?

+A20: Yes

+Q21: What should be the output of the algorithm and conclusion from the testing?

+A21: During actual testing, we can see that the location of the assets are shown on the mobile app to be within 5 meters.
+If the 5 meter is not achieved, then need to find out the reasons (E.g Wifi AP not sufficient, etc)

+Q22.
+The project description stated to evaluate multiple algorithms, do we pick one based on literature survey or after implementing during development?
+Do we need to provide an option to select for different methods on the app?

+A22: Read all the available literatures on indoor tracking, and then decide on the best one that is able to achieve the objectives, which is accuracy within 5m of the actual location and the location shown on the mobile app.